Everest Three Pass Trek – 19 Days

 Day 07: Acclimatization Day in Dingboche

-You may hike to Nangkartshang Hill or a nearby viewpoint.
-The hike gives views of Ama Dablam, Makalu, Lhotse, Island Peak, and the Imja Valley.
+You will hike to Nangkartshang Hill or a nearby viewpoint.
+The effort is rewarded with jaw-dropping views of Ama Dablam, Makalu, Lhotse, Island Peak, and the vast Imja Valley spreading out below you.
+This is the kind of scenery that makes you stop walking just to stare.

 • Altitude: Dingboche – approx. 4,410m / 14,469ft